exercism/gleam/concepts/tuples/introduction.md

 # Introduction

 A tuple is an ordered container of values.
 Like all Gleam data types tuples are immutable.
-Each element of a type can be of a different type -- they can even be other tuples.
+Each element of a tuple can be of a different type -- they can even be other tuples.

 Tuples are defined as comma-separated values between `#(` and `)`: `#(1, 2.0, "Three")`.